In this Article

 This Middle Eastern dish is rich in iron, which can prevent anaemia.
 Its thick texture means that kids are unlikely to spill it, and can be eaten with pita bread, which is filling.
 Make sure to refrigerate it before carrying and store it in a cool environment.

 Parathas are filling, delicious, and can be prepared according to your baby’s tastes.
-You can prepare aloo or paneer parathas at home and pack them for your journey, and your baby is sure to love them.
+You can prepare theplas at home and pack them for your journey, and your baby is sure to love them.
 Ensure that you let them cool completely before packing them.

 You can make soft energy bars or granola bars at home, loaded with healthy ingredients that are nutritious.
 They provide your little one with energy throughout the trip and are delicious and filling as well.